aome510/Mask-Classifier/README.md

 ## Running the demo
 To run the demo, first you need to download the pre-trained mask classifier model from [here](https://drive.google.com/file/d/1Ogew-mbiMqznzO3ok_T-IiqQGpq4OHw5) and then save it into a folder named ```model/```.

-After downloading the model, you can run demo on webcam with:
+After downloading the model, you can run demo on webcam:
 ```
 python demo.py
 ```
 If you want to demo on videos, you can download our demo videos from [here](https://drive.google.com/drive/folders/1PSw1eDErcjLaOkIUxYXbLEacBNdaMjHQ) and then save it into a folder named ```data/videos/```.
 After that, you can modify ```demo.py``` file to run demo on videos.

 <a name="train"></a>
-## Training a model
+## Training the model

-### Prepare dataset
+### Preparing the datasets

 1. ***CelebA*** dataset: